 - Have your senior employees call them for personalized rewards and offers

-- Offer them exclusive access to your new collection before you make it available for general public
+- Offer them exclusive access to your new collection before you make it available for the general public

-- Invite them for a an exclusive VIP membership with special benefits, such as invitation to exclusive events.
+- Invite them for an exclusive VIP membership with special benefits, such as an invitation to exclusive events.

 - While fulfilling their order, have your employees add handwritten thanks note

-- Give top priority to the support request (exchange, refund, delivery, etc) of your loyal customers
+Give top priority to the support request (exchange, refund, delivery, etc) of your loyal customers losing

 The techniques and approaches in this article are just a part of all the marketing work that goes into building profitable ecommerce business in today’s competitive business environment.
 But this article can be used as a ecommerce growth blueprint by fashion or non-fashion ecommerce start-ups.

 As usual, if you have any questions about any of the action item in this blueprint, just leave them in the comment section below and we’ll do our best to answer them.